Monitor Active Directory

 - The permissions that the user has determine which parts of AD Splunk can monitor.

-For information on deciding which user Splunk should run as at installation time, see Choose the user Splunk should run as in the Installation Manual.
+For information on deciding which user Splunk Enterprise runs as at installation time, see Choose the Windows user Splunk Enterprise should run as in the Installation Manual.

 How the AD monitor interacts with AD

-When you set up an AD monitoring input, the input connects to an AD domain controller to authenticate and, if necessary, perform any security ID (SID) translations while it gathers the AD schema or change events.
+When you set up an AD monitoring input, the input connects to an AD domain controller to authenticate and, if necessary, performs any security ID (SID) translations while it gathers the AD schema or changes events.

 The AD monitor uses the following logic to interact with Active Directory after you set it up: